-Taylor is a Seattle-based comic, husband, father and adult-skateboarder.
+Taylor is a Seattle-based adult-skateboarder, husband, father and comic.

-When Taylor's son was born he put comedy and producing shows on the backburner to focus on his family.
-He assured himself a career in comedy was no longer in the cards and pretty much anyone who knew him was of the same opinion.
-Considering his biggest accomplishments in comedy were producing free shows and picking up the ability to shamelessly name drop, it was hard to argue for staying in New York because he was "on the cusp".
-After all, So He packed up his family and high tailed it to Seattle.
+When Taylor's son was born he put comedy and producing shows on the back-burner to focus on being a Dad.
+He assured himself a career in comedy was no longer in the cards, let alone a career in skateboarding, so he packed up his family and high tailed it back home to Washington

 Later that year he was asked to audition for the Seattle International Comedy Contest.
-He was selected to compete, made it through to the finals and finished 5th out of 32.
-Taylor was the only Seattle-based comic to make it to the finals in 2016.
+He was selected to compete, made it through to the finals, and was the only Seattle-based finalist in the 2017 contest.

 From that point on Taylor completely dedicated to himself to doing stand up.